AppAndFlow/react-native-design-utility/README.md

 ## react-native-design-utlity [Still in development]

 I've been using [Tailwind](https://github.com/tailwindcss/tailwindcss) lately for the web.
 Loved it, but I didn't find any solution like this for react-native.
 So I build one who look like it but more for react-native design styling.
-I've add some text utility like `capitalize`, `capitalizeEach`, `thousand` etc.
+I've add some text utility like `capitalize`, `capitalizeEach`, `thousand` etc. You pass props and this is pass to the StyleSheet, so this will not affect the perfomance.

 ## Installation